 Lately isn’t really the right word.
 What’s going on in China right now started years ago.
 But it’s just now that things have escalated to a real panic and sell-out of Chinese equities.

-If you are already aware of the current affairs going in China and between China and the U.S. right now, feel free to skip ahead to the next section.
+If you are already aware of the current affairs going on in China and between China and the U.S., feel free to skip ahead to the next section.

 Things began with the U.S.-China trade war and the 2016 presidential election.
 The trade war really took off on July 6, 2018, when the US imposed a 25 percent tariff on $34 billion worth of Chinese imports, marking the first in a series of tariffs imposed during 2018 and 2019.
 It sparked a sequence of distrust back and forth.
 And most critically, it sparked a race—which Europe has tried hard to participate in—in terms of who could the greatest “national champions” in the form of companies that could compete on the world stage.